Aniverse/iFeral/README.md

 bash -c "$(wget -qO- https://github.com/Aniverse/iFeral/raw/master/i)"
 ```

-Note that this script will replace your `.bashrc` files.
+Note that this script will replace your `.bashrc` file, you may need to reset some alias or variable.

 ## Features
 - Install the selected version of Deluge